Camotes Islands

-Nearest landfall, from north end of Ponson island to southern Leyte, is about 7.2 km.
+Nearest landfall, from the north end of Ponson Island to southern Leyte, is about 7.2 km.
 From Consuelo port to Danao is 32 km as the crow flies.
 From south of Pacijan to Bohol is about 47 km.

-Sometimes known as the "Lost Horizon of the south", (Note: Presumably a bad-geography allusion to Lost Horizon, 1933 novel by James Hilton, whose principal location was a land where people never aged – Shangri-La) within recent years Camotes has seen increased visitors and tourism and a growing expatriate community.
-Apart from natural attractions on land, there is also a score of dive sites around the islands.
+Sometimes known as the "Lost Horizon of the south", (Note: Presumably a bad-geography allusion to Lost Horizon, the 1933 novel by James Hilton, whose principal location was a land where people never aged – Shangri-La.) the Camotes has seen increased visitors and tourism and a growing expatriate community.
+Among the natural attractions are dive sites around the islands.